According to AAA, the average American driver spends about 17,600 in their car.

-If you count that for five days a week, four weeks a month, and 12 months a year, that’s 240 hours in a year.
-That’s a whole 10 days!
-And that’s assuming you don’t travel anywhere on weekends, which we all do.
+That's 290+ hours in a year...longer than a whole 12 days!
+And that’s assuming you don’t travel anywhere on weekends, which we all often do.

 With that much time in the car, it’s inevitable that our car interiors are going to show some signs of being lived in.
 No doubt they are going to get dirty fast.